 Menstrual cups are eco-friendly.
 When you are on the move, it may not be easy to discard disposable tampons or pads so a menstrual cups are the perfect solution to ensure you are reducing your personal waster.

 If you are camping or hiking in the great outdoors they also perfect as there is nothing to throw away or carry out.
-If you have access to a toilet, see our public restroom hacks.
+If you have access to a toilet, see our menstrual cup public bathroom hacks.

-If you don’t have access to a bathroom, here’s how to deal emptying your menstrual cup in the wilderness;
+If you don’t have access to a bathroom, here’s what you'll need when in the wilderness;

 - Trowel/small spade

 - Toilet paper (optional)